huonglt/Burger-ReactJS/README.md

 - React-Bootraps
 - Using factory function to create Component classes of the same behavior and properties like Cheese class and Meat class.
 Checkout /client/hoc/hocFactory.js
 - Using factory functions to generate common methods for components like next(), back(), and isChecked().
 Checkout /client/hoc/fnFactory.js
+- Proxying method called from child component to parent component.
+I found it is very helpful to pass in all arguments required to execute the parent component method instead of getting the arguments from other object like event

 I enjoy using factory functions to generate React component classes or methods.
 It helps a lot in reducing duplicated code, and boost code reusability.